Q: At what age will you accept my new puppy to play at your daycare?

 Q: What about flea control?

-A: The West Coast flea season never ends because of our warmer, wet climate.
+A: The West Coast flea season never ends because of our wet climate.
 It is highly recommended for you and your dog's sanity and for your dog's health, keep your dog on some form of flea control product.
 Most people don't know that with fleas, also comes tapeworm.
-Who needs all that trouble.
-We use cedar on the ground outside and the bedding inside is washed weekly to deter fleas from making a home here.
-Its a group effort on an honor system.
+Who needs all that trouble?!
+The bedding inside is washed bi-weekly to deter fleas, however, its a group effort based on an honor system.
 Please do your part.

 Q: Do you have separate areas for different size dogs?

-A: All the dogs, big to small, young to senior, are all in the same common area.
-We don't segregate or kennel anyone (except a Time-Out area on rare occasion!).
+A: No, we do not.
+All the dogs, big to small, young to senior, are all in the same common area.
+We don't segregate or kennel anyone.
 The whole concept here is to bring them all together so they learn to get along with others regardless of size or age.
 There are a number of small to medium size breeds that love to play with big dogs and vice versa so it is our job here to make sure everyone plays nicely and the young ones learn about playing gentle.
-However, if you are worried because you have a timid, small breed puppy or a toy dog thats afraid of the bigger dogs and it is very tiny and frail, there is a place where ONLY little ones go.
-Check out Luv-bugs and see if Dotty can accommodate you.
+However, if you are worried because you have a really timid, small toy breed/ puppy that's really afraid of the bigger dogs and/or is very tiny and frail, then please consider a small dog daycare.
+You will have to do the research.

 Q: Are senior dogs welcome to come and play?